valentinkononov/cv/index.md

 Solution has big test coverage (85%), relational data model based on Postgresql database, 100% request validation on the backend side (with custom decorators and class-validator decorators) in NestJS backend.
 Deployment happens to AWS infrastructure using cloudformation configuration.

+Additionally, I've implemented special java plugin for JOSM to support custom type of map annotation with splines

-**Stack**: JS / TS, React, Redux, Go, NestJS, everything happens in AWS infrastructure including S3 file storage.
+**Stack**: JS / TS, React, Redux, Go, NestJS, everything happens in AWS infrastructure including S3 file storage, Java

 ----